toser/cardgame/README.md

 # cardgame

 A simple card picking game for nodejs.
-It also has a Slack parser, so you kan use it in your Slack bot.
+It also has a Slack parser, so you can use it with your Slack bot.

 It is written in ES6 syntax (/src folder) and compiled to ES5 (/lib folder)